 “Fine,” you might be thinking.
 “But what, exactly, do philosophy majors do?
 What job will I get if I major in philosophy?”

-Well, we could tell you that philosophers have some of the highest scores on admission tests for management school, or that philosophers have the highest scores on admissions tests for law school, or that philosophers have the highest acceptance rates at medical schools.
+Well, we could tell you that philosophy majors have some of the highest acceptance rates for law school, medical school, and business school.
 We could tell you that many philosophy students find successful careers in finance, technology, and politics.
 Or we could point you to a list of famous philosophy majors who have excelled in various other fields.

 *We would also point out that the career question isn't the only question to ask when considering a major in philosophy.
 For further considerations, we recommend Bertrand Russell's excellent essay on The Value of Philosophy.